Charters Reports Reviews Shop Text Us (305) 209-5594

 The One That Doesn't Get Away (Often)

-Let's be honest — marlin aren't commonly caught in Islamorada.
+Marlin aren't commonly caught in Islamorada.
 We're not a blue marlin destination like the Bahamas or Cabo.
 But they're out there, roaming the same Gulf Stream edge we fish every day for mahi, wahoo, and sailfish.

 The DirtyBoat has hooked several over the years.
 Most have won.
 The one you're looking at above?
 That one didn't.
-It was a 93-minute battle on 30lb test, 16 nautical miles offshore — and it's one of the most unforgettable days ever had on this boat.
+It was a 93-minute battle on 30lb test, 16 nautical miles offshore, and it's one of the most unforgettable days ever had on this boat.

 93